dominik-pichler/blog/_posts/2024-12-13-Intro_Knowledge_Graphs.md

 Formal logics are used to form a basis for (advanced) knowledge representation.
 Thereby a formal, logic-based language provides:
 - A Syntax (Defining which Language Expressions are correct)
 - A Semantic (Defining the meaning of expressions) - > TODO: Summary of Semantics of Meanings and what different concepts are linked to meaning.
 (This will be much! fun).
-For now, semantics always lives in a domain $\Delta^I$ where objects and their meaning will be mapped to this domain via an interpretation function $(\Gamma_I)$
+For now, semantics always lives in a domain $$\Delta^I$$ where objects and their meaning will be mapped to this domain via an interpretation function $(\Gamma_I)$